syncfusion-content/angular-api-docs/api/angular/ejSplitButton.md

 ### target `string`
 {:#members:target}

-Specifies the target of splitbutton menu while initialization with ID or class as a selector.
+Specifies the target of SplitButton menu while initialization with ID or class as a selector.

 #### Default Value